 If there is something not listed, please email me (email@example.com) with the info!
 For example: small farms, big farms, farmers’ markets, restaurants that feature local food, advocacy groups, etc.

 You can easily share this page with family and friends – at the bottom of this page, there is a “Share this” button with a dropdown menu of choices.

 Note: links may have shifted in landing… this blog is no longer kept current, so if these links don’t work, just try Google.

 Facebook Groups or Pages

-You’ll need to be a Facebook user to access this information and make comments on the pages.
+(You’ll need to be a Facebook user to access the information and make comments on some of these pages.)